charles-wish-banner-gokr

 Copyright 2009 Charles Wish

 When I was first exposed to the painted landscapes of the American Regionalists many questions arose.
-However, one issue in particular really stuck with me… especially as I became more familiar with the work: why is it so matriarchal and womanlike?
+However, one issue in particular really stuck with me, especially as I became more familiar with the work: why is it so matriarchal and woman-like?

 Thus, the premise behind the work which accompanies this essay:

-Gendered expressions are complimentary, never antagonistic and in order to fully establish one you must always esteem the other.
-So, does this mean that facing and celebrating the overwhelmingly inherent (yet likely unintentional) femininity within the Regionalists’ designs would produce something more overtly masculine?
+Move to a place in America that was still rooted in the quasi-superior masculine ideals of the Regionalist’s day, and consciously produce paintings which transcend the limited misconceptions of it all.
+Sure, there would be occasions when one gender’s conditioned set of aesthetics would be the more prudent choice.
+But, if any efforts to manifest such a decision were fraught with direct attempts at dishonoring and removing the aesthetics of that gender’s counterpart; the final outcome would most assuredly be something that misrepresented the full spectrum of both.
+Gendered expressions are complimentary, never antagonistic, and in order to fully establish one you must always esteem the other.
+Does this mean that facing and celebrating the overwhelmingly inherent, yet likely unintentional, femininity within the Regionalists’ designs will produce something more overtly masculine?
 Possibly.
-But, I don’t have any hopes or desires when it comes to gendering these images.
-I just want them strong enough to honestly be themselves… because I really think all paintings are happiest when we simply allow them that dignity.
+But I don’t have any hopes or desires when it comes to these images.
+I just want them to be strong enough to honestly be themselves, because I believe all paintings are happiest when we simply allow them that dignity.

 * * *